-Plasticizers, fillers, surfactants, etc: while most resins don't contain any other questionable additives, it's useful to briefly scan the MSDS for anything else out of the ordinary.
+Plasticizers, fillers, surfactants, etc: while most resins don't contain many other questionable additives, it's useful to briefly scan the MSDS for anything else out of the ordinary.
 For example, several manufacturers add phthalate plasticizers - such as butyl benzyl phthalate (BBP) or dibutyl phthalate (DBP) - to some of the more flexible polyurethane rubber formulations.
-While these substances have very low acute toxicity and were not shown to be conclusively harmful to humans, animal studies raise some concerns about long-term subchronic exposure through children toys, food-contact items, and so on - a situation vaguely reminiscent of the controvery around bisphenol A (BPA).
-No need to panic, but in such applications, it's best to stick to safer alternatives.
+While these substances have very low acute toxicity and were not shown to be conclusively harmful to humans, animal studies raise some worries about long-term subchronic exposure through children toys, food-contact items, and so on - a situation vaguely reminiscent of the controvery around bisphenol A (BPA).
+No need to panic, but educate yourself and decide what's your tolerance for such peripheral risks.

 As with any chemicals, you should avoid mixing polyurethanes - and isocyanates in particular - with potentially incompatible substances; as hinted earlier, this includes alcohols, water, but also strong bases, oxidizers, amines, and metal salts.
 Rapid polymerization, decomposition, or other funny developments may ensue.
 Isocyanates also decompose in a matter of minutes in dimethyl sulfoxide (DMSO), so do not use this solvent as a carrier for dyes, catalysts, and so forth.

 In the same vein, don't mix unreasonable quantities of polyurethane resins in a single batch.
 Runaway exothermic reactions can become dangerous if the resin gets so hot that the mixing container melts away, or something catches fire.
 If you need to dispose of a large quantity of unwanted resin, polymerize it in batches; or at the very least, use a large, shallow pan and work outdoors, away from other humans and flammable stuff.

 Last but not least, because of their irritant properties, uncured resins should be stored safely, and kept out of reach of children and other creatures other than the intended user.